LifeBogger presents a full story of a football legend popularly known by the Nickname “Ibracadabra”.

 This was a time the name “The Zlatan” was born.
 Soon, the world took notice of the young Swedish footballer with sensational abilities at such a young age.

-On Feb 14, 2015 in a match against “S.M.
-Caen” on scoring a goal, he took off his shirt to reveal tattoo of 50 people names around the world, suffering of hunger.
+On Feb 14, 2015, in a match against “S.M.
+Caen” on scoring a goal, he took off his shirt to reveal a tattoo of 50 people names around the world, suffering from hunger.
 This act was in support of “U.N.
 Food Programme.

 He also has the Five Deva Faces Yantra, a Buddhist image representing the elements which is believed to fight off illness.

 The birthdates of his parents and siblings are tattooed on his wrists, and he also has his sons’ birthday and fathers name on his right arm with his mothers on his left.

 A few other tattoos are the words “only god can judge me” (a Tupac song) on his ribcage, and the ace of hearts and clubs on his right rib cage which is supposed to represent good luck.

 A fascinating take on Ibrahimovic by his childhood friend: ‘I was better than my best pal Zlatan… now he’s a star and has snubbed me for 13 years.